-Ensure all members/coaches/officials adhere to the BCU Code of Ethics/scUK Code of Conduct and establish Codes of Conduct for Paddlers, Coaches and Helpers, Parents/Guardians.- (see reference sheet 'Club Code of Conduct')
+Ensure all members/coaches/officials adhere to the BCU Code of Ethics and establish Codes of Conduct for Paddlers, Coaches and Helpers, Parents/Guardians. - (see reference sheet 'Club Code of Conduct')

 Create a Safe Environment

 Have you done a risk assessment?

 Do you have a safety policy?